 Of important note, East Hampton is also a village of artists.
 East Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Hampton’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.30% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in East Hampton telecommute to their jobs.
+Overall, about 12.30% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about East Hampton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Even though East Hampton is a smaller village, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in East Hampton.
 67.61% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.